isaiahcollins02/filebucket/README.md

 # Bucket - File Sharing App for a Specific Group

-This is the source code for the app, "Bucket" which is written by me for my university and as a final project
+This is the source code for the app, "File Bucket" which is written by me for my university and as a final project

-## Motivation
+## Information
-As a student, we need access and share all of our academic materials that our instructors have given us.
-Unfortunately, the app of choice for instant messaging have implemented a dark mode before the attachment of files.
-So I decided to make an app that will store and handle our materials.
+Uploading and sharing files has never been easier!
+File Bucket focuses on file sharing more than anything.
+It uses Google's Firebase services as a backend; specifically FirebaseAuth, Firestore and Storage.
+So you'll need have to worry about security and reliability.

 ## Details
 * Native Android App
-* Written in Kotlin (why not?)
+* Written in Kotlin
-* Depends on Open Source Libraries
+* Completely Open Source
-* Uses Firebase as back-end
+* Uses Android Architecture Components

 ## Forking & Issues
-You may fork the source code for your own use.
-If you have issues, bugs and glitches, please open an issue first.
+You may fork the source code of the application for your use, see License.
+If you see something not right, open an issue on this repository.

 ## Licenses
 MIT License